ShumailaAhmed/AI-Workshop/README.md

 # use lr 0.1
 ```

-The training process remains same
+The training process remains the same

 ```
 epochs = 1000